Irish-Israeli girl Emily Hand, 9, among hostages released by Hamas

 But after 50 days in captivity, Emily was reunited with her father, Thomas Hand, who had restlessly campaigned for her safe return after learning she was alive.

+A timid-looking Emily was recorded running into the open arms of her father.
+Thomas held his daughter tightly, visibly overcome with emotion upon the reunion.
+Israeli soldiers standing nearby can be seen smiling.

-Other survivors of the massacre at Kibbutz Be’eri were among the 13 Israelis and four Thai hostages who arrived back in Israel in Red Cross vehicles last night.
+Other survivors of the massacre at Kibbutz Be’eri were among the 13 Israelis and four Thai hostages who arrived back in Israel in Red Cross vehicles on Saturday night.

-“We have been waiting for far too long for this moment,” he said on Saturday night.
+“We have been waiting for far too long for this moment,” Mr Hand told the Sunday Mirror.

 “Every day has been a long and painful living nightmare.

-“My Emily is coming home at last, broken but in one piece,” he told the Sunday Mirror.
+“My Emily is coming home at last, broken but in one piece.”

+Irish Taoiseach Leo Varadkar described the news of her return as a “day of enormous joy and relief for Emily Hand and her family”.

+“An innocent child who was lost has now been found and returned, and our country breathes a massive sigh of relief.
+Our prayers have been answered,” he said.

+“A little girl was snatched from her home and held captive for almost seven weeks.
+She spent her ninth birthday as a hostage.
+We hope she will soon heal and recover from the traumatic experience in the loving embrace of her family.”

-Several of those freed last night were children whose parents either remain in captivity or who were killed.
+Several of those freed on Saturday night were children whose parents either remain in captivity or who were killed.

 Israeli officials expressed anger that families appeared to have been split up in the process.